Proxy Mode

 -

-LockLLM API Key (starts with
+LockLLM API Key:

 apiKeyparameter) - Authenticates your requests to the LockLLM proxy